mastermindankur/PythonForFinance/README.md

 # Python-for-Finance-Repo

-these files are for personal consumption and revision
+These files are for personal consumption and revision